icgc-argo/argo-docs/docs/submission/submission-overview.md

 The ARGO Data Platform has been optimized to ensure that clinical and molecular data upload is intuitive and efficient for data submitters.
 ARGO data submission and release happens in 4 major steps:

-1. **Register Molecular Samples:** [Registering samples](registering-samples) initializes the ARGO-assigned primary identifiers that will be assigned to submitted data entities.
+1. **Register Molecular Samples:** [Registering samples](registering-samples) within the Program Services section in the ARGO Data Platform initializes the ARGO primary identifiers that will be assigned to submitted data entities.
 Registering samples with specimen and donor identifiers upfront maintains data integrity across the data submission and processing pipelines.
-1. **Submit Donor Clinical and Molecular Data:** Clinical Data Submitters can use the Progam Services section in the ARGO Data Platform to submit clinical data.
+1. **Submit Donor Clinical and Molecular Data:** Clinical Data Submitters can use the Program Services section in the ARGO Data Platform to submit clinical data.
 [Submitting clinical data](submitting-clinical-data) is easy and intuitive, facilitated by a guided clinical submission interface.
 In parallel, Molecular Data Submitters can begin submitting molecular data.
-[Submitting molecular data](submitting-molecular-data) using the Song and Score clients is fast and secure.
+[Submitting molecular data](submitting-molecular-data), using the Song and Score clients, is fast and secure.
-1. **Molecular Data Processing:** Once raw molecular data has been submitted, analytic workflows will be automatically kicked off for uniform analysis of all donor samples.
+1. **Molecular Data Processing:** Once raw molecular data has been submitted, [analytic workflows](../analysis-workflows/dna-pipeline) will be automatically kicked off for uniform analysis of all donor samples.
-1. **Data QC and Release:** Once **both** core clinical and molecular data has been submitted, and analysis is complete for a donor, the donor data will be released to the program for quality control and the [Data Release](data-release-schedule) process will begin.
-After an embargo period, donor data will be available on the ARGO Data Platform.
+1. **Data QC and Release:** Once **both** core clinical data and raw molecular data have been submitted, and analysis is complete for a donor, the donor data will be released to the program for quality control and the [Data Release](../release-notes/data-releases) process will begin.
+After an embargo period, donor data will be publically available on the ARGO Data Platform.

 ![ARGO Submission Process](/assets/submission/submission-process.png)

-Submitted program data will be available for review using a [Program Dashboard](/docs/submitted-data), with statistics about the program's submission status, released data, and molecular data analysis progress.
+Submitted program data will be available for review using a [Program Dashboard](submitted-data), with statistics about the program's submission status, released data, and molecular data analysis progress.